 The father was worried as to how he should proceed.
 The Lord then appeared in his dream and asked him to bring her to the temple.
 Simultaneously, the Lord appeared in the dream of the temple priest and asked him to bring Vishnuchittar’s daughter as His bride from Srivilliputhur to Srirangam.
 The Lord also told the Pandyan king, Vallabhadevan to make arrangements for the wedding.
 Accordingly, Andal in bridal attire was brought in a pearl palanquin.
 She reached the temple of Srirangam.
 As every one around was seeing, she walked into the sanctum sanctorum of Lord Ranganatha and merged with Him.

-Bhoomi Devi who came as Andal is worshiped in Srivilliputhur.
-Even to this day for Tirupati Brahmotsavam, garlands worn by Andal in Srivilliputhur temple are sent to Lord Venkateshwara Temple at Tirupati.
+Bhumi Devi who came as Andal is worshiped in Srivilliputhur.
+Even to this day during Tirupati Brahmotsavam, garlands worn by Andal in Srivilliputhur temple are sent to Lord Venkateshwara Temple at Tirupati.
 These traditional garlands are made of tulasi, sevanthi and sampangi flowers.
 These garlands are worn by Lord Venkateshwara during the Garuda seva procession.

 When emotion of devotion increases, the devotee's personality and the Infinite nature of the Lord of his heart become one-----and this is the Essence of the Experience-Supreme - Swami Chinmayananda